Lehigh blocks punt for go-ahead TD, tops Lafayette 17-10 - NewsBreak

 Lehigh blocks punt for go-ahead TD, tops Lafayette 17-10

-BEHTLEHEM, Pa.
-(AP) — Johnny Foley caught a blocked punt late in the second quarter and ran it in for a go-ahead touchdown as Lehigh defeated Lafayette 17-10 on Saturday in the 157th meeting of college football’s most-played rivalry.
+Johnny Foley caught a blocked punt late in the second quarter and ran it in for a go-ahead touchdown as Lehigh defeated Lafayette 17-10 on Saturday in the 157th meeting of college football ’s most-played rivalry.

 With the score tied 7-7 and Lafayette punting deep in its own territory, three Lehigh defenders burst through the line with Jack DiPietro blocked the attempted punt and Foley catching it as it came down, going 12 yards for the TD.
 It was the fifth blocked punt of the season for the Mountain Hawks (3-8, 3-3 Patriot League).